smfsh/arch-install/EFI-btrfs-luks-homed.md

 options rd.luks.name=ROOT_UUID=secure root=/dev/mapper/secure rootflags=subvol=@ rd.luks.options=discard rw
 ```

-Note: if you are on an non-Intel processor, remote the entire `initrd /intel-ucode.img` line.
+Note: if you are on an non-Intel processor, remove the entire `initrd /intel-ucode.img` line.

 Save the file by pressing `esc` followed by `:wq`.